webdog/hyperledger-hackathon/docs/hackathon.md

 - Adressing an actual problem to begin with
 - Uniquess of blockchain usage to adress the problem
 - Extend or extendability of the Business Network
+- Clear personas that reflect the business network

 ### Eco-system impact & Innovation
 - Clear benefits for members in the network